cabforum/code-signing/docs/CSBR.md

 ### 5.4.1  Types of events recorded

-Both CAs and Signing Services are required to abide by the obligations under BR Section 5.4.1.
+#### 5.4.1.1  Types of events recorded for CAs

+The CA and each Delegated Third Party SHALL record details of the actions taken to process a certificate request and to issue a certificate, including all information generated and documentation received in connection with the certificate request; the time and date; and the personnel involved.
+The CA SHALL make these records available to its Qualified Auditor as proof of the CA’s compliance with these Requirements.

+The CA SHALL record at least the following events:

+   1. CA certificate and key lifecycle management events, including:
+      a.
+Key generation, backup, storage, recovery, archival, and destruction;
+      b.
+Certificate requests, renewal, and re-key requests, and revocation;
+      c.
+Approval and rejection of certificate requests ;
+      d.
+Cryptographic device lifecycle management events;
+      e.
+Generation of Certificate Revocation Lists and OCSP entries ;
+      f.
+Introduction of new Certificate Profiles and retirement of existing Certificate Profiles
+   2. CA and Subscriber lifecycle management events, including:
+      a.
+Certificate requests, renewals, re-key requests, and revocation;
+      b.
+All verification activities stipulated in these Requirements and the CA’s Certification Practice Statement (CPS);
+      c.
+Acceptance and rejection of certificate requests;
+      d.
+Issuance of Certificates; and
+      e.
+Generation of Certificate Revocation Lists and OCSP entries.
+   3. Security events, including:
+      a.
+Successful and unsuccessful PKI system access attempts;
+      b.
+PKI and security system actions performed;
+      c.
+Security profile changes;
+      d.
+System crashes, hardware failures, and other anomalies;
+      e.
+Firewall and router activities; and
+      f.
+Entries to and exits from the CA facility.

+Log entries MUST include the following elements:

+   1. Date and time of entry;
+   2. Identity of the person making the journal entry; and
+   3. Description of the entry.

+# 5.4.1.2  Types of events recorded for Timestamp Authorities

-The Timestamp Authority MUST log the following information:
+The Timestamp Authority MUST log the following information and make these records available to its Qualified Auditor as proof of the Timestamp Authority’s compliance with these Requirements:

    1. Physical or remote access to a timestamp server, including the time of the access and the identity of the individual accessing the server,
    2. History of the timestamp server configuration,
    3. Any attempt to delete or modify timestamp logs,
    4. Security events, including:
       a.
 Successful and unsuccessful Timestamp Authority access attempts;
       b.
-Timestamp Authority actions performed;
+Timestamp Authority server actions performed;
       c.
 Security profile changes;
       d.
-System crashes, hardware failures, and other anomalies; and
+System crashes and other anomalies; and
       e.
-Firewall and router activities.
+Firewall and router activities;
    5. Revocation of a timestamp certificate,
-6. Major changes to the timestamp server's time; and
+   6. Major changes to the timestamp server's time, and
-7. System startup and shutdown
+   7. System startup and shutdown.

 ### 5.4.2  Frequency of processing log

 ### 5.4.3  Retention period for audit log

-Data MUST be retained as specified in BR Section 5.4.3.
+The CA, Delegated Third Parties, and Timestamp Authority MUST retain, for at least two years:

+1. CA certificate and key lifecycle management event records (as set forth in [Section 5.4.1.1](#5411-types-of-events-recorded-for-cas))(1) after the later occurrence of:
+   a.	the destruction of the CA Private Key; or
+   b.	the revocation or expiration of the final CA Certificate in that set of Certificates that have an X.509v3 basicConstraints extension with the cA field set to true and which share a common Public Key corresponding to the CA Private Key;
+2. Subscriber Certificate lifecycle management event records (as set forth in [Section 5.4.1.2](#5412-types-of-events-recorded-for-timestamp-authorities))(2) after the revocation or expiration of the Subscriber Certificate;
+3. Timestamp Authority data records (as set forth in [Section 5.4.1.2](#5412-types-of-events-recorded-for-timestamp-authorities)) after the revocation or renewal of the Timestamp Certificate private key (as set forth in [Section 6.3.2](#632-certificate-operational-periods-and-key-pair-usage-periods));
+4. Any security event records (as set forth in [Section 5.4.1.1](#5412-types-of-events-recorded-for-timestamp-authorities)(3) and for Timestamp Authority security event records set forth in [Section 5.4.1.2](#5412-types-of-events-recorded-for-timestamp-authorities)(3)) after the event occurred

+**Note**: While these Requirements set the minimum retention period, the CA, Delegated Third Parties, and Timestamp Authority may choose a greater value as more appropriate in order to be able to investigate possible security or other types of incidents that will require retrospection and examination of past events.

 ### 5.4.4  Protection of audit log